Struggling to Lose Weight After C-section? Here’s How I Reduced 30 Pounds in Just 5 Months!

 Consider High-Intensity Interval Training

-Another reason you might want to try HIIT workouts is that they don’t take up too much time of your day.
+Another reason you might want to try HIIT workouts is because they don’t take up too much time of your day.
 In general, these workouts take 20-45 minutes per day.
 That’s ideal when you have a new baby in your house, and no one knows how long your sweet baby will sleep.

-Ate Healthy
+Ate Healthily

 Instead, I learned a trick from a diet called Trim Healthy Mama.
 Now, you can purchase their book to show you how they recommend you lose weight (and it does work because I’ve tried it before).
 The trick I learned is to balance your fats and carbs. 🙂